eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 # OPC UA Client Protocol Binding

 W3C Web of Things (WoT) Protocol Binding for OPC UA.
-This package uses [nodep-opcua](https://www.npmjs.com/package/node-opcua) as a low level client for OPCUA over TCP.
+This package uses [nodep-opcua](https://www.npmjs.com/package/node-opcua) as a low-level client for OPCUA over TCP.

 ## Protocol specifier

 The protocol prefix handled by this binding is `opc.tcp`.
-This is the standard prefix used by OPUCA connection endpoint.
+This is the standard prefix used by OPC-UA connection endpoint.

 ## Getting Started